 Fuel Infrastructure and Operational Costs

-Diesel prices along the Côte d’Azur range from €1.60/litre (Bréganson) to €2.10/litre (Monaco).
+Diesel prices along the Côte d'Azur range from €1.60/litre (Bréganson) to €2.10/litre (Monaco).
 All major ports accept credit cards but impose a 3% surcharge.
 Burgess recommends carrying Nato ADR-2 fuel cards for bulk discounts.
 Water is free at most marinas except Port Hercule, where it costs €0.10/litre.
-Waste pump-out is mandatory at all ports; fines of €1,000 apply for sewage discharge within territorial waters (confirmed by the French Maritime Police).

-Seasonal Dynamics and Booking Windows
+French Riviera Yacht Charter: Seasonal Dynamics and Booking Windows

+Understanding seasonal demand cycles is essential for any French Riviera yacht charter operator or private client planning a summer programme.
 July and August see berth occupancy rates of 95–98%.
 For guaranteed availability, Camper & Nicholsons advises booking by March.
 The shoulder seasons (May–June and September–October) offer 30–40% lower rates and better fuel availability.
 The Monaco Yacht Show (late September) and Cannes Yachting Festival (mid-September) compress demand; berths in those ports require confirmation 12 months in advance.